Shawn Brenneman

-Shawn Brenneman (born 6 August 1973 from Woodstock, Ontario) is a former Canadian professional darts player who played in Professional Darts Corporation events.
+Shawn Brenneman (born 6 August 1973) is a Canadian former professional darts player who played in Professional Darts Corporation (PDC) events.

 Career

 Brenneman made his PDC debut at the 2008 Las Vegas Desert Classic, but who lost to Andy Hamilton of England.

 Brenneman made his World Series of Darts debut at the 2017 US Darts Masters, where he lost to Peter Wright of Scotland.
 He also qualified for the 2019 US Darts Masters, where he lost to eventual champion Nathan Aspinall.

-Brenneman Quit the PDC in 2020.
+Brenneman quit the PDC in 2020.